What You Should Know About COVID-19

-Among people, the virus typically spreads through coughing and sneezing, personal contact with an infected person.
+The virus spreads through airborne particles and droplets released by a person infected with SARS CoV-2 when the person exhales, speaks, sings, coughs or sneezes.
 Less commonly, COVID-19 could potentially be spread by touching an infected surface and then the mouth, nose or eyes, but that is not thought to be the primary way the disease is spread.

 How can people help prevent the spread of the disease?

 The Centers for Disease Control and Prevention (CDC) recommends:

 - Get fully vaccinated, including booster shots when you are eligible.

 - Wear masks when recommended.
 Currently, if you live in a region with high rates of COVID-19 transmission, wear masks in public indoors spaces, even if you are vaccinated.
 Consider wearing masks when attending mega-events such as crowded concerts.